 Our Training Program

 The O’Grady Residency in Psychology aims to prepare future leaders in psychology through excellent training in evidence-based clinical care, research, and advocacy.
-DEI initiatives are integrated into all levels of training and is integral to our commitment to promote cultural competence in training and clinical care.
-Throughout the training year, trainees are provided ongoing opportunities to enhance cultural competence through direct clinical care with patients from diverse backgrounds, didactic trainings, a monthly seminar series dedicated to diversity, and allotted time to study areas of DEI interest.
+Inclusion initiatives are integrated into all levels of training and is integral to our commitment to promote cultural competence.
+Throughout the training year, trainees are provided ongoing opportunities to enhance cultural competence through direct clinical care with patients from a variety of backgrounds and didactic trainings.
 As part of our on-going commitment to improve our curriculum and our clinical services, we invite residents to share their feedback about their experience as an O’Grady Resident.
 Trainee feedback is welcomed throughout the program and also more formally solicited at the end of the program.

 Successful internship completion is evidenced by intern ability to achieve and demonstrate competency (i.e., knowledge, skill not requiring supervision) in all profession-wide competencies: